brentp/vcfanno/README.md

 from a single annotation file--in this case, the op determines how the many values are `reduced`.
 Valid operations are:

+ + js:$javascript // see below for more details
  + mean
  + max
  + min